-In July 2010, a lawsuit was filed against the Illinois Department of Corrections stating that more than 50,000 prisoners are experiencing needless pain and suffering due to inadequate medical and dental care.
+In July 2010, Don Lippert filed a lawsuit against the Illinois Department of Corrections, stating that more than 50,000 prisoners were experiencing needless pain and suffering due to inadequate medical and dental care.
+In 2017, this lawsuit was certified as a class action.

-In May 2017, a federal judge ruled that the long-standing problems with the medical and dental care provided in Illinois’ state prisons must be addressed systematically, rather than relying on individual challenges from prisoners.
-In June 2017, the expert (former IDOC medical Director, Ronald Shansky) filed a report documenting pervasive problems ranging from broken equipment and lack of basic sanitation and infection control, to gross medical errors coupled with failures in basic care and follow up.
+In June 2017, an expert (former IDOC medical Director, Ronald Shansky) filed a report documenting pervasive problems ranging from broken equipment and lack of basic sanitation and infection control, to gross medical errors coupled with failures in basic care and follow up.
 The report even criticized the Illinois Department of Corrections for not having qualified physicians.

 Date Filed: July 23, 2010